 Our first long holiday in over 1 and a half years.. in other words – My Big Fat Greek Vacay.
 I’ve had Greece on my travel-list for a while (who doesn’t?).. but Santorini, I didn’t really want to think about it.
 It’s known to be touristy and I get nervous of going to very popular destinations with crowds of tourists.
 What can I write about or photograph that hasn’t already been photographed?
 After the last year’s situation, we were waiting to travel somewhere and I thought about Santorini – it’s now or never.
 Read about our experience travelling to the Greek islands in this blog post!

 It took an effort to get here, in a way, and I almost gave up on planning this trip a few times.
 Some change of situations and other stuff made it seem like the not right time.
 But would the right time ever come?
-With viruses and wildfires raging year after year, when would everything be fine?
+With viruses and wildfires raging year after year?

 Initially, we booked a direct flight to Crete which somehow didn’t confirm and Finnair customer service didn’t give us an explanation.
 We didn’t rebook but instead found a better fare with Norwegian to Crete.
 This flight was cancelled a week later as Norwegian halted their operations.
 The covid situation didn’t seem to be improving either with EU promising the opening of travel this summer etc. Restrictions were still in place and rules kept changing.

 Finally we got a new direct route: Helsinki – Santorini (campaign prices in Finnair) and thought, this just might work.
 It was a stressful pre-trip time in a whole new way.
 We had nothing except flights booked until a few days before the departure – all we knew is that we would stay at MOD.
 The deciding factor for this trip was actually – MOD Santorini, the famous islands’ first eco-conscious vegan hotel.
 They officially open mid September and MOD + Veganhaven have come together to bring the news to you!